lambdalisue/notify/README.rst

 Usage
 --------
-1. Running *notify* with following command will start setup wizard first time.
+1. Running *notify* with following command will start a setup wizard for the first time.
     ::

         $ notify

-2. Follow the setup wizard instruction
+2. Follow the setup wizard instructions.

 3. Check with the following command (Only for Unix system)
     ::

         $ notify --check

-4. Use *notify* like
+4. Sample usage of *notify*
     ::

         $ notify really_havy_process -a -b --options